BenyHdezM/Debian4Gamers/README.md

 # Debian4Gamers
-Enhance your Debian 12 GNOME experience for gaming on Linux with this straightforward script.
+Optimize your gaming experience on Debian 12 GNOME with AMD GPUs using this simple and effective script.

 ### Installation / update